Crawling technicolor: Electroweak EFT

-which describes the low-energy behavior of strongly interacting TC plus weak interactions of the dilaton with the SM gauge bosons and fermions.
-As we saw for the dilaton kinetic energy, not all terms from (\ref{mod}) are needed, but the reasons for this are less obvious and require a discussion.
+\end{widetext} describes the low-energy behavior of strongly interacting TC plus weak interactions of the dilaton with the SM gauge bosons and fermions.
+As we saw for the dilaton kinetic energy, not all terms from Eq.~(\ref{mod}) are needed, but the reasons for this are less obvious and require a discussion.

-Eq.~(\ref{LOchiD}) contains covariant derivatives $D_\mu$ given by eq.~(\ref{covD}), so gauge invariance requires products like $g_w W_\mu$ in (\ref{covD}) to be counted like $\del_\mu$, i.e.\ as $O(p)$.
+Equation (\ref{LOchiD}) contains covariant derivatives $D_\mu$ given by Eq.~(\ref{covD}), so gauge invariance requires products like $g_w W_\mu$ in Eq.~(\ref{covD}) to be counted like $\del_\mu$, i.e.\ as $O(p)$.
 In the original version of this rule \cite{Gass84, Gass85}, the gauge field was taken to be $O(p)$.
-That choice works if the field is external, but is not suitable when gauge propagators appear; then it is necessary to require \cite{Urech94}
+That choice works if the field is external, but it is not suitable when gauge propagators appear; then it is necessary to require \cite{Urech94}

 so that gauge-boson kinetic energies are $O(p^2)$, corresponding to $O(p^{-2})$ behavior for the gauge propagators.
-In bosonic diagrams, this $O(p^{-2})$ behavior is compensated by the next vertex being $O(p^2)$ because of the $O(p)$ rule (\ref{urech}) for gauge coupling constants. \footnote{In section VI and appendices A and B of \cite{CT2}, the old $O(p)$ rule for an external photon field $A_\mu$ is used.
-To adapt that discussion to fit eq.~(\ref{urech}), simply regard $eA_\mu$ as the photon source, where $-e$ is the electron's charge.
-Then everything works, including chiral power-counting for UV-convergent 1-loop amplitudes such as $K_S \to \gamma\gamma$ \cite{d'A_Espriu86,Goity87}.} There are separate rules for fermions because propagators are $O(p^{-1})$ \cite{Knecht99}:
+In bosonic diagrams, this $O(p^{-2})$ behavior is compensated by the next vertex being $O(p^2)$ because of the $O(p)$ rule (\ref{urech}) for gauge coupling constants. \footnote{In Sec.~VI and Appendices A and B of Ref.~\cite{CT2}, the old $O(p)$ rule for an external photon field $A_\mu$ was used.
+To adapt that discussion to fit Eq.~(\ref{urech}), simply regard $eA_\mu$ as the photon source, where $-e$ is the electron's charge.
+Then everything works, including chiral power counting for UV-convergent one-loop amplitudes such as $K_S \to \gamma\gamma$ \cite{d'A_Espriu86,Goity87}.}